tamland/python-tidal/README.rst

 0.7.0 Rewrite
 -------------

 This is an experimental branch for the 0.7.0 rewrite.
-It is mostly finished, but it is missing somme documentatiand a new explore endpoint containing moods, featured items, suggestions and so on.
+It is mostly finished, but it is missing somme documentation and a new explore endpoint containing moods, featured items, suggestions and so on.

 Installation
 ------------